luminaa/rotatingcubepy/README.md

 # Rotating Cube

-Its just a vube that rotates!
+Its just a cube that rotates!